MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

   3. Disable `0.0.0.0/0` propagation on those specific connections.
   4. Reconnect those connections.

-You can host Application Gateway on a spoke virtual network connected to your hub or on the hub virtual network.
+You can host Application Gateway on a spoke virtual network connected to your vWAN hub.

+### Enable AVS to On-Premises traffic inspection with Azure Firewall

+To enable Azure VMware Solution to on-premises traffic inspection with Azure Firewall, you must configure the following:

+1. Remove Global Reach connection between Azure VMware Solution and on-premises.
+1. Open a support case with Microsoft Support [to enable ExpressRoute to ExpressRoute transit connectivity via a Firewall appliance in the hub with private routing policies](/azure/virtual-wan/how-to-routing-policies#expressroute).

 ## Network Virtual Appliance in Azure Virtual Network to inspect all network traffic